Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 # Linking Land Registry Price Paid Data (PPD) and Domestic Energy Performance Certificates (EPCs)

 This project shows the code developed as part of the authors' article which was accepted by Scientific Data on the 3rd July 2020.
-The linked dataset and code are deposited with the UK Data Service, and wer published on 4/11/2020.
-Open access linkage codes in the UKDA (https://reshare.ukdataservice.ac.uk/854240/) will allow for future updates beyond 2019.
+The linked dataset and code are deposited with the UK Data Service Reshare (https://reshare.ukdataservice.ac.uk/854240/), and were published on 4/11/2020.
+Scientific Data declined the publication in 11/11/2020 due to data being **open access** rather than the **open data** as they request.
+We temporal close the Reshare record.
+UCL Open: Environment accepted the article on 7 May 2021.
+Now the article is pubished in UCL Open: Environment(https://dx.doi.org/10.14324/111.444/ucloe.000019), and codes and data are published in the UKDA (https://reshare.ukdataservice.ac.uk/854240/).
+Codes will allow for future updates beyond 2019.
+This Github repositories aims to offer guidance on how to condcute the linkage with the codes in UK Data Service Reshare 854240.
 This research is **not** allowed to be used  **commercially**.

-Scientific Data declined the publication in 11/11/2020 due to data being **open access** rather than the **open data** as they request.
-Then article referring to this data ihas now been published in UCL Open: Environment(https://dx.doi.org/10.14324/111.444/ucloe.000019).
-The linked dataset and codes are in UKDA.
-It will be published soon.For those who interested in the latest house price per square metre data, there will be one published by Greater London Authority (GLA).
+For those who interested in the latest house price per square metre data, there will be one published by Greater London Authority (GLA).

 ## 1. Getting Started
 All matching rules were written in R with data inputs and outputs stored in a PostGIS database.
 Figure 1 displays the whole work flowchart.